ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/train-test.md

 ### Test model

 The `test_model.py` script verifies how accurately the ML model can classify the traffic signs.
 It uses the PyTorch profiler to measure the CPU performance in terms of execution time.
-Thanks to the profiler, we will be able to see the performance uplift on Arm using the oneDNN backend with ACL.
+Using the profiler, you will be able to measure and compare the model inference time using two different PyTorch backends.

 #### Load model and create test set
 By loading the weights into the same class as before, we obtain the same model set up as in the last step.
 The `eval` function set the model up for evaluation.
 Just like before, we define transformations for the testing data and load it from the GTSRB dataset.